Skip to main content

 Location: Blacksburg, VA

 Virginia Tech is home to the Virginia Tech Corps of Cadets, one of only two senior military colleges in the U.S. located within a major state university.
 The Corps of Cadets dates back to the school’s founding in 1872, although it didn’t become official until the 1890s.
-About 1,200 students participated in the 2022-2023 academic year and about a fifth of cadets are female.
+About 1,100 students currently participate in the Corps of Cadets, and more than a quarter of the incoming cadet class is female.

-Virginia Tech offers more than 110 undergraduate majors through its nine colleges.
-The campus sprawls over 2,600 acres and includes 200+ buildings.
-All new buildings on Virginia Tech’s central campus must bear Hokie Stone—a limestone common in Southwest Virginia and first used in campus construction in 1899.
+Virginia Tech offers more than 150 undergraduate majors through its seven undergraduate academic colleges.
+The campus sprawls over 2,600 acres and includes over 200 buildings.
+All new buildings on Virginia Tech’s central campus must bear Hokie Stone, a limestone common in Southwest Virginia and first used in campus construction in 1899.
 The school has operated its own quarry since the 1950s.

 7. James Madison University | JMU